usnistgov/feasst/CONTRIBUTING.rst

    r [python script] [optional flags]

 * use 'gdb catch throw' or 'lldb break set -E C++' to backtrace exceptions

+* use gdb as a profiler by ctrl c in the middle and backtrace: https://stackoverflow.com/a/378024
+* use gdb as a parallel profiler: http://poormansprofiler.org/

 Valgrind: Find memory leaks
 --------------------------------------------------------------------------------